wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 4. After the user has consented, the web application receives the authorization code that it needs to acquire an access token.

-5. Using the authorization code issued by Azure AD, the web application sends a request to Azure AD’s token endpoint that includes the authorization code, details about the client application (client ID and redirect URI), and the desired resource (application ID URI for the web API).
+5. Using the authorization code issued by Azure AD, the web application sends a request to Azure AD's token endpoint that includes the authorization code, details about the client application (client ID and redirect URI), and the desired resource (application ID URI for the web API).

 6. The authorization code and information about the web application and web API are validated by Azure AD.
 Upon successful validation, Azure AD returns two tokens: a JWT access token and a JWT refresh token.